How Do We Engage with Other Disciplines? A Framework to Study Meaningful Interdisciplinary Discourse in Scholarly Publications: Limitations

 \section{Limitations}

-This work has a number of limitations: (1) An automated framework was used to construct the dataset, potentially resulting in parsing errors and inaccuracies when extracting elements from scientific publications.
+We offer an overview of the failure points of our framework in Appendix \ref{app:error-analysis}.
+However, we would like to emphasize a few limitations here: (1) An automated framework was used to construct the dataset, potentially resulting in parsing errors and inaccuracies when extracting elements from scientific publications.
 (2) The presented analysis spans a limited number of articles and citations.
 Further analysis is required to understand whether the takeaways generalize to a larger dataset.
+(3) An automatic classifier was used to predict the Citation Purpose labels used for the case study in Section \ref{sec:case-study}.
+As a result, the analysis carries some uncertainty.